emote/tools/README.md

 This will generate a SOAP-service-based subproject.
 Before running this, you must use the getWsdl command to load WSDL-based definitions into your subproject.

+## undeploy

+emote undeploy theme [themeName]

+This will undeploy the theme with the supplied name (defaults to "default" if themeName is omitted).

+emote undeploy app taskletId

+This will undeploy the application with the supplied taskletId (which is the unique identifier by which an application known).

+Example:

+    emote undeploy app ec-HelloWorld

 # Running standalone tests for a proxy

 A project template may generate tests.
 These will be a in test directory under your project.
 If you modify proxy code,